Tommee Tipps

 The Best Breastfeeding Positions to Try

-Breastfeeding can initially seem complicated and confusing for some parents and babies.
-But with a little patience and practice, you'll both soon get into the swing of it and find a breastfeeding position that's comfortable and effective.
+Breastfeeding can initially seem complicated and confusing for some moms and babies.
+But with a little patience and practice, you'll both soon get into the swing of it and find a breastfeeding position that’s comfortable and effective.

 There are lots of different positions for breastfeeding, and you don’t have to stick to just one or two.
 You can use a different position for each breastfeeding session if you wish.